Deegan lands at ThorSport for another season in Truck Series - WHIZ News

-SANDUSKY, Ohio (AP) — Hailie Deegan will drive full time in the NASCAR Truck Series next season with ThorSport Racing.
+SANDUSKY, Ohio (AP) — Hailie Deegan has another full-time ride in the NASCAR Truck Series, this one with ThorSport Racing.

-ThorSport formally added Deegan to its driver lineup Thursday as it announced a manufacturer move from Toyota to Ford.
+ThorSport formally added Deegan to its driver lineup Thursday as it announced a manufacturer switch from Toyota to Ford.

-Deegan, a 21-year-old California native, will race in the Truck Series for the third consecutive season.
-She finished a series-best sixth at Talladega Superspeedway in October and was named Most Popular Driver for the second consecutive year.
+The 21-year-old California native will race in the third-tier series for the third consecutive season.
+She finished a series-best sixth at Talladega Superspeedway in October and was named the series’ Most Popular Driver for the second consecutive year, both with David Gilliland Racing.

+“I think the last two seasons in trucks I’ve been trying to figure it out and kind of learning the ropes of the Truck Series, and I feel like I’ve good a grasp on it now and understand what you need to be successful as a driver, what the team needs to do for their part and the people you need to have around you,” Deegan said.
+“There’s just a lot of pieces to the puzzle, and I think maybe the last two years it was trying to find those pieces and trying to figure it out.”

 She joined Ford Performance as part of its driver development program in 2020 and drove in a variety of disciplines this year, including the IMSA Michelin Pilot Challenge and ARCA Menards Series where she finished third in the point standings and won Rookie of the Year honors.